kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 The project consists of 3 components:

-- [Recommender](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/pkg/recommender/README.md) - it monitors the current and past resource consumption and, based on it, provides recommended values for the containers' cpu and memory requests.
+- [Recommender](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/pkg/recommender/README.md) - monitors the current and past resource consumption and, based on it, provides recommended values for the containers' cpu and memory requests.

-- [Updater](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/pkg/updater/README.md) - it checks which of the managed pods have correct resources set and, if not, kills them so that they can be recreated by their controllers with the updated requests.
+- [Updater](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/pkg/updater/README.md) - checks which of the managed pods have correct resources set and, if not, kills them so that they can be recreated by their controllers with the updated requests.

-- [Admission Plugin](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/pkg/admission-controller/README.md) - it sets the correct resource requests on new pods (either just created or recreated by their controller due to Updater's activity).
+- [Admission Plugin](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/pkg/admission-controller/README.md) - sets the correct resource requests on new pods (either just created or recreated by their controller due to Updater's activity).

 More on the architecture can be found [HERE](https://github.com/kubernetes/design-proposals-archive/blob/main/autoscaling/vertical-pod-autoscaler.md).